MicrosoftDocs/win32/desktop-src/HyperV_v2/ivmapplicationhealthmonitor.md

 ---
-Description: Reports the health status of an application that is running in a virtual machine to the Hyper-V integration components running in the same virtual machine. ms.assetid: C463391B-669C-4CBA-9EC7-7E0ABC5A63A1
+description: Reports the health status of an application that is running in a virtual machine to the Hyper-V integration components running in the same virtual machine. ms.assetid: C463391B-669C-4CBA-9EC7-7E0ABC5A63A1
 title: IVmApplicationHealthMonitor interface
 ms.topic: reference